On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Estimation of the Cumulative Incidence Curve

 In this section we let $V = \emptyset$ or, in other words, we consider the entire patient population.
-With interest in a specific sub-population with characteristics $V$ one may perform exactly the same analysis restricting to the stratum $V = v$ (provided that it contains data on a sufficient number of individuals).
-Under the aforementioned assumptions, the counterfactual cause-specific hazards $(\ref{eq1})$ and $(\ref{eq2})$ can be consistently estimated by
+With interest in a specific subpopulation with characteristics $V$ one may perform exactly the same analysis restricting to the stratum $V = v$ (provided that it contains data on a sufficient number of individuals).
+Under the aforementioned assumptions, the counterfactual event--specific hazards $(\ref{eqn1})$ and $(\ref{eqn2})$ can be consistently estimated by

-where $\hat{W}_{d, k-1, i}$ is given by (\ref{eq18}).
-Expressions ($\ref{eq3}$) and ($\ref{eq4}$) correspond to the inverse-probability-of-censoring-weighted estimators of the counterfactual cause-specific hazards at time $k$ for the event of interest and for the competing event, respectively (see Lemma \ref{lemma1} in the Appendix).
-Substituting expressions ($\ref{eq3}$) and ($\ref{eq4}$) into formula ($\ref{eq7}$) we obtain the following estimator for the cumulative incidence at time $k = 1, \dots, K$
+where $\hat{W}_{d, k-1, i}$ is given by (\ref{eqn6}) with $k$ changed to $k-1$.
+Expressions ($\ref{eqn8}$) and ($\ref{eqn9}$) correspond to the inverse probability of censoring weighted estimators of the counterfactual event--specific hazards at time $k$ for the event of interest and for the competing event, respectively (see Lemma \ref{lemma1} in the Appendix \ref{app1}).
+Substituting expressions ($\ref{eqn8}$) and ($\ref{eqn9}$) into formula ($\ref{eqn3}$) we obtain the following estimator for the counterfactual cumulative incidence at time $k = 1, \dots, K$

-which corresponds to an inverse-probability-of-censoring-weighted (IPC-weighted) Aalen-Johansen estimator (see Lemma \ref{lemma2} in the Appendix).
+which corresponds to an inverse probability of censoring weighted Aalen--Johansen estimator. \\